The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

-\item Calculate $f_S(i,t)=\left(1-\frac{(1-\Delta_i) I(\tilde{T}< t)}{\hat S(\tilde{T}|X=x_i)} \right)$ for each person at each time point $t$ in the grid $V$ using $\hat S^{SL}(t|X)$ from the previous step.
-Fit a non-negative least squares regression of $f^V_S(i)=\left(f_S(i,v),f_S(i,2v),\ldots,f_S(i,\tau)\right)$ on $G_{i,1}^{V},\ldots,G_{i,q}^{V}$ and scale the coefficients to sum to 1.
+\item Calculate $\hat f_S(i,t)=\left(1-\frac{(1-\Delta_i) I(\tilde{T}< t)}{\hat S(\tilde{T}|X=x_i)} \right)$ for each person at each time point $t$ in the grid $V$ using $\hat S^{SL}(t|X)$ from the previous step.
+Fit a non-negative least squares regression of $\hat f^V_S(i)=\left(\hat f_S(i,v),\hat f_S(i,2v),\ldots,\hat f_S(i,\tau)\right)$ on $G_{i,1}^{V},\ldots,G_{i,q}^{V}$ and scale the coefficients to sum to 1.
 This gives the current SL estimator for $G(t|X)$, $G^{SL}(t|X)=\sum_{j^{\prime}=1}^{q}\hat \beta_j \hat G_{j^{\prime}}(t|X)$.

-\item Calculate $f_G(i)$ using $\hat G^{SL}(t|X)$ from the previous step.
-Fit a non-negative least squares regression of $f^V_G(i)$ on $\hat S_{i,1}^{V},\ldots,\hat S_{i,p}^{V}$ and scale the coefficients to sum to 1, to give an updated SL estimator $S^{SL}(t|X)$.
+\item Calculate $\hat f_G(i)$ using $\hat G^{SL}(t|X)$ from the previous step.
+Fit a non-negative least squares regression of $\hat f^V_G(i)$ on $\hat S_{i,1}^{V},\ldots,\hat S_{i,p}^{V}$ and scale the coefficients to sum to 1, to give an updated SL estimator $S^{SL}(t|X)$.

 \item Obtain estimates of $S(t|X)$ for all individuals for all time points in the grid $V$ based on the current $S^{SL}(t|X)$, giving $\hat S^{SL}(t|X=x_i),i=1,\ldots,n$.
 These estimates are now compared these with the estimates $\hat S^{SL}(t|X=x_i)$ from the previous iteration.
-Calculate the maximum absolute difference across all $n\times |V|$ person-time combinations.
-If this is less than a small pre-determined value $\epsilon$ (\cite{westling_inference_2023} use $\epsilon=10^{-5}$ in the implementation in their code) then we stop.
+Calculate the maximum absolute difference across all $n\times |V|$ person-time combinations, where $|V|$ is the number of time in the grid $V$.
+If the maximum absolute difference is less than a small pre-determined value $\epsilon$ then we stop. \citet{westling_inference_2023} use $\epsilon=10^{-5}$ in the implementation in their code.
 Otherwise we return to step 4 for another iteration, repeating steps 4-6 until the maximum absolute difference is less than $\epsilon$. \end{enumerate}

-\cite{westling_inference_2023} point out that their iterative approach only requires the cross-validated fitting of the candidate learners to be performed once (in step 1), with the only refitting being of the weighted regressions used to derive the ensemble, and this part is not computationally expensive.
+\citet{westling_inference_2023} point out that their iterative approach only requires the cross-validated fitting of the candidate learners to be performed once (in step 1), with the only refitting being of the weighted regressions used to derive the ensemble, and this part is not computationally expensive.

-As in the approach of \cite{polley_superlearner_2011} all candidate learners with a non-zero weight in the final SL ensemble are refitted on the full data.
+As in the approach of \citet{polley_superlearner_2011} all candidate learners with a non-zero weight in the final SL ensemble are refitted on the full data.
 To obtain a prediction of $S(t|X)$ for a new individual we use these estimators combined with the cross-validated coefficients obtained from the above iterated process.